MarketDataApp/documentation/api/troubleshooting/http-status-codes.md

 - `400 BAD REQUEST` - The API endpoint is not being used properly, often due to a parameter that cannot be parsed correctly (e.g., sending a string instead of a number or vice versa).
 - `401 UNAUTHORIZED` - The token supplied with the request is missing, invalid, or cannot be used.
 - `402 PAYMENT REQUIRED` - The requested action cannot be performed with your current plan, such as attempting to access historical data with a free plan or very old historical data with a Starter plan.
 - `404 NOT FOUND` - No data exists for the requested symbol or time period.
-Consider trying a different symbol or timeframe.
+Consider trying a different symbol or time frame.
+- `413 PAYLOAD TOO LARGE` - The request payload is too large.
+This is often due to requesting a time frame longer than 1 year for candle data.
+Resubmit the request with a time frame of 1 year or less.
 - `429 TOO MANY REQUESTS` - The daily request limit for your account has been exceeded.
 New requests will be allowed at 9:30 AM ET (opening bell).
 - `429 TOO MANY REQUESTS` - Concurrent request limit reached.
 You've reached the limit of 50 requests running simultaneously on our server.
 Please wait until they are finished to make more.